 Sex Offender Search / Lookup

 All registered sex offenders have to be listed and registered on the sex offender databases required by the area they live in.
 Those listed on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You are able to see these listings online, but keep in mind that you will not see the precise address, but only the block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that contains a docket sheet and any of the documents and filings filed in your court case.
 You can access your court records via the internet, or at the Delaware County Clerk of Court office in the county where the case was filed.

 Every state maintains records of someone’s criminal history.
 These state databases are linked together so you can track criminal convictions from another state.
-You can go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and if it was in a totally different state, you might have to pay a fee for a more intensive search.
+You can go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and if it was in a totally different state, you might have to pay a fee for a more intensive search.

 A criminal records search you can find out if a person has ever been arrested, charged or convicted for crimes, which include:

 - Sex offenses which could include rape, and sexual assault.

 During a criminal records search, you generally won’t learn if that person has had any infractions like moving violations:

 - You must be over the age of 21.